hari5g900/jetson-stats-exporter/README.md

 # Nvidia Jetson Prometheus Node Exporter (incl.
-GPU) - now including AGX Orin platform with JetPack 6.0
+GPU)

 This project contains a node exporter variation building on jetson-stats (jtop) rather than tegrastats directly.
+This repo was created specifically for docker and kubernetes deployments.
+For a more general exporter take a look at the original repo [here](https://github.com/laminair/jetson_stats_node_exporter).

-We export the following metrics:
+The following metrics are exported:
 - CPU
 - Memory
 - GPU